Digital Infrastructure Project FAQs

 Who can use the network?

-The network will be operated and maintained by a supplier to be appointed by St Helens Borough Council for at least a 15 year period.
+The network will be operated and maintained by Elevate, who have been appointed by St Helens Borough Council for at least a 15 year period.
 The network will be what we call 'open-access' which will allow any other operator to utilise the network and directly connect customers and end users.
-This will be done through what we call 'tail-connections' that create the link between a shop, building or residential property and the network.
+This is done through what we call 'tail-connections' that create the link between a shop, building or residential property and the network.
 Anyone will be able to buy services and connections from the network.

 What is the definition of Gigabit Connectivity?